ITESM-FIWARE/data-encryption/README.md

    ![image10](https://user-images.githubusercontent.com/38046220/48510388-64563d80-e819-11e8-8eb7-d8f77d936095.png)

-#### Encryption of a local JSON file or entities from a Context Broker URL and send them to a Context Broker URL
+#### Encryption of a local JSON file or entities from an Orion Context Broker URL and send them to a Context Broker URL
-This process shows an example of how a user specifies entities from a Context Broker URL or uploads a local JSON file, encrypt them/it, and then send the encrypted entities to an Orion Context Broker URL.
+This process shows an example of how a user specifies entities from an Orion Context Broker URL or uploads a local JSON file, encrypt them/it, and then send the encrypted entities to an Orion Context Broker URL.
 Furthermore, the service shows the encrypted JSON file or entities through the postman/insomnia interface and the user receive the keys for decrypt the information via email.
-To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension.
+To download the encrypted JSON file, the user must copy the postman/insomnia response into a text file and save it with the JSON extension or download directly from the postman/insomnia interface.
 ```
 Input:
 	1 and 2